galaxydancer203/quiz-4-7-corrections/README.md

 <<<<<<< HEAD
 # Quiz 4

-//I really didn't know what to do on the partial credit questions, so I decided to do some.
+//I really didn't know what to do on the partial credit questions, so I decided to do them.

 01. Question 6 Explanation: The correct answer for question 6 is function sayHi() {